authup/documentation/src/getting-started/index.md

 # What is Authup?

 Authup is an easy to use yet powerful authentication & authorization system.
-It's modular design allow you to only deploy the parts you need for your application.
+It's modular design allow you to only deploy the parts you need for your application and scale the system precisely as demands grow.
+You could for example run multiple instances of the REST API along a single instance of the UI and use a load balancer to distribute the load.

 It comes with a fully featured admin panel giving you access to it's powerful REST API for user and permission management via a beautiful UI.